CSWomenUMass/cswomenumass.github.io/README.md

 ## Some idiosyncrasies and particulars of this website
 * pagination: I took it out because it was more trouble than it was worth for the number of blog posts we had.
 Feel free to add it back in later!
 * `blog/`: The reason the blog index is a separate html file in its own folder (and not a page) is because pagination only works on html pages... this was supposed to aid future addition of pagination
-* positions: This used to be a fancy collection, but based on lower participation and in the interests of keeping the website as simple as possible, I moved all position information to one unlinked page ([/positions]()).
+* positions: This used to be a fancy collection, but based on lower participation and in the interests of keeping the website as simple as possible, I moved all position information to one unlinked page.
+(TODO)
-* cards: The pages blog/index.html and /officers both use [Bootstrap cards]() in [masonry grids]().
+* cards: The pages blog/index.html and /officers both use [Bootstrap cards](https://getbootstrap.com/docs/4.0/components/card/) in [masonry grids](https://masonry.desandro.com/extras.html).

 ## Contact